jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

 # Two basic concepts: Experiment and Run

-Finetuner organizes your training based on two concepts: **Experiment** and **Run**.
+Finetuner organizes your training based on two concepts: `Experiment` and `Run`.

-An Experiment defines the machine learning task you're fine-tuning for.
+An `Experiment` defines the machine learning task you're fine-tuning for.
-A Run is a piece of code that performs the Experiment with specific configurations.
+A `Run` is a piece of code that performs the `Experiment` with specific configurations.
-An Experiment contains a list of Runs, each with different configurations.
+An `Experiment` contains a list of `Run`s, each with different configurations.
 For example: